 Break down your message into a few short paragraphs to make the info easy to digest.
 If you have more than one talking point, arrange them in a bulleted list.

 Look at the email formatting example below.
-It’s just a newsletter that was automatically sent to multiple subscribers.
+It’s just an online newsletter that was automatically sent to multiple subscribers.
 But its brevity makes it a good read, which took me like half a minute only.
 Thanks!.

 Note.
 If you keep your subject line concise (and I hope you do), there’ll be a short preview of your email pitch right in the inbox.